scionproto-contrib/csnet/README.md

 `31066`) and allow all incoming UDP connections on the ports of the border routers (for AS `1-ff00:0:133` this is `31068` and `31070`).

-## Building
+## Building and Installation

-Setup the CMake build with
+Setup the CMake build directory with

 ```bash
 cmake -DBUILD_EXAMPLES=ON -DBUILD_TESTS=ON -DBUILD_DOCS=ON -B dist